theCompanyDream/theCompanyDream/README.md

   <img alt="One Piece Dreams Never Die" width="100%" src="https://raw.githubusercontent.com/theCompanyDream/theCompanyDream/master/imgs/banner2.jpg" />
 </div>

-I'm just your average developer who likes sailing the seven seas.
-I love building things whether it's software, hardware, or music.
-I just love to create things that people like to use or enjoy.
-I hope to someday create stories that people of all ages can enjoy.
+I'm just your average dreamer who loves building things whether it's software, hardware, or music.
+I have always been curious person and I plan to stay that way.
+Someday I hope to create stories that people of all ages can enjoy.
 I know a lot so just ask me whether it's on my [website](https://tbrantleyii.dev/schedule) or check me out on twitter.
 I'm always down to talk so don't be afraid to send a message in the DMs. ^_^

 ## ⚔️ Arsenal